gamesbook/protograf/docs/source/hexagonal_grids.rst

         )

       The ``Hexagons`` grid is constructed as per the examples described in the `Rectangular Hexagonal Grid`_ section.

       The grid is assigned the name *hexgrid* so it's result can be reused.

       The ``Location`` command has the following properties:

       - *hexgrid* refers to the assigned name for the ``Hexagons`` grid
       - ``"0101"`` is the co-ordinate of the top-left hexagon in the grid
+      - a list of shapes

-      - the list contains two shapes - a ``Circle`` and a ``Dot``;  these will be drawn in that order, each at the centre of the hexagon matching the co-ordinate that has been set
+      The list contains two shapes |dash| a ``Circle`` and a ``Dot``; these will be drawn in that order, each at the centre of the hexagon matching the co-ordinate that has been set.

 ===== ======